 - 27 September - 8 October: country visit mission to Moldova, online.
-The country visit will consist of interviews with all relevant stakeholders, i.e. institutions, academia, business, NGOs...
+The country visit consisted of interviews with all relevant stakeholders, i.e. institutions, academia, business, NGOs...
 It was concluded by the preparation of a draft report with a first outline of the recommendations.

 Peer Review Denmark: How can an innovation leader up its game?